Mar 05, 2026

 Categories of personal data we process

-To ensure the conclusion of a contract, performance of the contract, and accomplish other purposes stated above, we process your contact details, such as name, name of the company you work for, your position, email address, phone number.
+To ensure the conclusion of a contract, performance of the contract, and accomplish other purposes stated above, we process your contact details, such as name, name of the company you work for, your position, email address, and phone number.

-Processing of contact data of distributors is necessary to conclude and execute a contract or an order.
+Processing of the contact data of distributors is necessary to conclude and execute a contract or an order.
 If data is not provided, communication may be considerably impaired.

 Data retention